 As a new, rapidly-evolving technology, blockchain demands legal counsel with both domain depth and experience.
 Carrington Coleman’s Blockchain practice group delivers, with a compliance-oriented approach that ensures that clients can leverage everything blockchain can do with confidence that they’re on legally solid ground.
 We’ve been working with this technology since its inception, so clients benefit from both our hands-on knowledge and our focus on managing compliance issues.

 Our blockchain practice is as diverse as the technology’s applications.
 As just a few examples, we’ve represented investors in blockchain companies who needed tech-savvy due diligence, as well as in litigation.
-We’ve counseled cryptocurrency funds selling virtual tokens to investors, served as outside general counsel for a bitcoin ATM company, and advised clients on DeFi implementation, including application of blockchain to real estate.
+We’ve counseled cryptocurrency funds selling digital assets to investors, served as outside general counsel for a bitcoin ATM company, and advised clients on DeFi implementation, including application of blockchain to real estate.
 And we’ve represented clients in lawsuits, Federal investigations and regulatory actions with a blockchain component.

 Compliance is Critical